 - The rc_visard’s image version is at least 20.04 and the rc_visard’s license includes the CollisionCheck and ItemPick components.
 This can be verified on the Web GUI’s System tab.

 The previous tutorial Setting up the gripper has been completed.

 The detection in the tutorial is done with the ItemPick module.
 To fully recreate it, it is necessary to have the ItemPick module available on the sensor and be able to run the detection as described in Configuring ItemPick for Bin-Picking.
-However, reading it will give useful insights also for people who use it with BoxPick or as a standalone module.
+However, reading it will give useful insights also for people who use it with other detection modules or as a standalone module.

 To show the results of the CollisionCheck module, we will use the Try Out section of the ItemPick module’s Web GUI.
-More details on how to use CollisionCheck with ItemPick and BoxPick are available in the tutorials and the manual for the respective modules.
+More details on how to use CollisionCheck with other modules are available in their tutorials and the manual.
 For using CollisionCheck as a standalone product check the CollisionCheck manual.

 After clicking on the “Detect Grasp Points” button, only the collision-free grasps are returned.

 In the visualization images the colliding grasps are drawn as red points and black ellipses as shown in Fig. 61, but will not be listed in the ‘Result of Grasp Point Detection’ section.
 To get all detected grasps it is necessary to run the detection without the collision check, i.e. without selecting a gripper.